GuillaumeZahnd/multi-armed-bandit/README.md

 ## Regret minimization

-Regret is defined as the cumulative sum of the difference between the maximal expectation and the expectation of the pulled arm, at each timestep (green).
-The graph below shows the cumulative rewards obtained by the epsilon-greedy strategy (blue), compared against the maximal cumulative expectation (orange) and the result of a fully-random pulling strategy (s.t. `epsilon = 1` and `decay = 1`, pink).
+The graph below shows the regret, defined as the cumulative sum of the difference between the maximal expectation and the expectation of the pulled arm (green), and the cumulative rewards obtained by the epsilon-greedy strategy (blue) compared against the maximal cumulative expectation (orange) and the result of a fully-random pulling strategy (exploration-only, pink).

 ![regret_and_cumulative_rewards.png](../readme_images/regret_and_cumulative_rewards.png?raw=true)